-At this writing (April 29, 2021), vaccines developed by Pfizer-BioNTech, Moderna, and Johnson and Johnson had been authorized for emergency use in the United States.
+In August 2021 the U.S. Food and Drug Administration (FDA) provided full authorization for the Pfizer-BioNTech vaccine.
+The FDA has provided emergency authorization for the Moderna and Johnson & Johnson/Janssen (J&J) vaccines.
 All three vaccines are highly effective against getting severe COVID-19.
 The federal government is coordinating the distribution of vaccines across states.